ibm-cloud-docs/openwhisk/cloudant_actions.md

 # Cloudant package
 {: #cloudant_actions}

-The `/whisk.system/cloudant` package enables you to work with a [{{site.data.keyword.cloudant}}](/docs/services/Cloudant?topic=cloudant-getting-started#getting-started) database, and includes the following actions and feeds:
+The pre-installed `/whisk.system/cloudant` package enables you to work with a [{{site.data.keyword.cloudant}}](/docs/services/Cloudant?topic=cloudant-getting-started#getting-started) database, and includes the following actions and feeds:

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |